KukatlaAjay/Retail__Returns__Dashboard/README.md

-# Retail__Returns__Dashboard
-his project contains an interactive Power BI dashboard designed to provide a comprehensive analysis of retail returns performance, offering insights into return rates, year-over-year changes, and employee contribution to return differences.

-🎯 Key Metrics & Goals
-The primary goal of this dashboard is to monitor and analyze the efficiency of the retail operation concerning product returns.
-Key metrics are highlighted at the top for immediate performance assessment:
+This repository contains the completed Power BI project submission for

+Assignment 2025 , focusing on a comprehensive analytics dashboard for

+Retail Returns Performance.

+The project successfully delivers insights into employee performance, returns analysis, and key trends using advanced Year-over-Year (YoY) comparisons.
+ Project Objective
+The core objective was to build a Power BI Report/Dashboard using the

+Orders, People, and Returns datasets to provide insights into employee performance, returns analysis, and key trends with YoY comparison.

+📋 Deliverables Met
+The final submission includes the following required components:

+PBIX File: The complete Power BI dashboard file.

+YouTube Link: A 5-minute video presentation walkthrough (link to be provided upon submission).

+✅ Technical Implementation (Tasks Performed)
+The project strictly followed the technical requirements outlined in the assignment brief.

+1. Data Preparation & Modeling

+Data Loading: Imported, cleaned, and transformed the Orders, People.xlsx, and Returns.xlsx datasets.

+Data Model: Created a Star Schema design with logical relationships between all tables (Orders, People, Returns).

+Date Table: A dedicated Date Table was created using DAX functions and marked as the official date table for accurate time intelligence.

+2. Advanced DAX Calculations
+Complex DAX measures were written to calculate key performance indicators (KPIs) and their YoY comparisons using time intelligence functions like

+SAMEPERIODLASTYEAR().

+Measure	Formula	YoY Calculation Included?
+Return Rate %
+(Number of returns / Total transactions)

+Yes (YoY Return Rate % change)

+Avg.
+Return Value
+Average monetary value of returns

+Yes (YoY Avg.
+Return Value change)

+Top 5 Employees
+Dynamic calculation of top employees by return count

+Yes (YoY return count difference shown)

+% Contribution
+% Contribution of Each Employee to Total Returns

+Yes (Comparison with last year's contribution)

+Export to Sheets
+📈 Dashboard Components (Visualization & UI/UX)
+The final dashboard design is clean, professional, and highly interactive, meeting all visualization requirements:

+1. Key Performance Indicators (KPIs)
+Five KPI cards are displayed at the top, which all adhere to the requirement of showing YoY comparison:

-Return Rate %: Current overall percentage of returns (e.g., 0.09).
+Return Rate % (e.g., 0.09).

-YoY % Change: Year-over-Year change in the Return Rate (e.g., 0.60).
+YoY Return Rate % Change (e.g., 0.60).

+Avg.
+Return Value (e.g., 206.67).

 YoY Avg.
-Return Value: The average monetary value of returns compared to the previous year (e.g., 206.67).

-YoY Avg.
-Value % Change: The percentage change in the average return value (e.g., -0.06).
+Return Value Change (e.g., -0.06).

-Total Returns: The total count of returns recorded (e.g., 594).
+Total Returns (e.g., 594).

-💡 Dashboard Components & Visualizations
-The dashboard is structured into several key sections to address different aspects of the returns data:

-1. Employee Performance Analysis
-This section focuses on individual contribution to the overall return difference:

-% contribution by employee with YoY difference: A Donut Chart shows the percentage breakdown of the year-over-year difference in returns contributed by key personnel (Anna, Maigee, Kelly Williams, Casandra Brandow, etc.).
-This helps pinpoint which employees or regions are driving the change in return volume.
+2. Visual Analysis Charts
+Chart Type	Name	Purpose & Assignment Alignment
+Donut Chart
+% contribution by employee with YoY difference tooltip

+Shows the contribution of key personnel (Anna, Maigee, etc.) to the total return volume, with the last year's difference accessible in the tooltip.

+Bar Chart
+Top 5 employees by returns with YoY comparison

+Visually compares

-Top 5 employees by returns with YoY comparison: A Bar Chart visually compares Total Returns and Total Returns Last Year for the top 5 employees, allowing for quick identification of who has seen the largest increase or decrease in returns volume.
+Total Returns vs. Total Returns Last Year for the top-performing employees, highlighting YoY performance difference.

-2. Temporal Trends
-Monthly return trends with YoY overlay: A Time-Series Chart (likely a column or line chart) displays the total monthly returns over a period (e.g., from Jul 2014 onwards) with a year-over-year overlay.
-This helps identify seasonality and track long-term trends in returns.
+Line Chart
+Monthly return trends with YoY overlay

+Tracks return volume over time (Jul 2014 onwards) with a clear YoY trend line overlay, aiding in trend and seasonality analysis.

+Export to Sheets
-3. Data Context & Filtering
+3. Interactivity & Filters
-The left-hand side provides the core context for the analysis, which can be used for filtering:

-Personnel List: A slicer or list showing individual employees (Person).

-Geographic Regions: A slicer or list showing operational regions (Region).

-Date Slicer: A date-range slicer allowing users to filter the view by specific transaction dates (Date).

-🛠️ Technology Stack
-Data Visualization: Microsoft Power BI Desktop

-Language (Implicit): DAX (Data Analysis Expressions) for creating custom measures and calculated columns within Power BI.

-Data Source (Assumed): A retail transaction/returns database (e.g., SQL Server, CSV, Excel files, etc.).
+The dashboard features multiple slicers/filters for dynamic analysis:

+Employee/Person

+Region

+Date

+The dashboard ensures full

+interactivity, where all visuals cross-filter properly upon selection.

+⭐️ Evaluation Criteria Focus
+This project was developed with a strong focus on the key evaluation areas:

+Criteria	Weight	Implementation Focus
+DAX & Time Intelligence	30%
+Correctness and robust application of all five required YoY measures.

+Data Modeling	20%
+Correct Star Schema and logical relationships established between all three tables.

+Visualization & UI/UX	20%
+Professional design, consistent theme, and effective use of chart types (KPIs, Donut, Bar, Line).

+Insights & Storytelling	20%
+The dashboard design facilitates the extraction and explanation of meaningful YoY insights.

+Export to Sheets
+🖥️ How to Run the Project
+Clone the Repository: Download or clone this project's files.

+Open in Power BI: Open the Retail_Returns_Dashboard.pbix file using Power BI Desktop.

+Explore the Data: Use the Person, Region, and Date slicers to dynamically filter the KPIs and visualizations.